 See an Eye Allergy Specialist in New Orleans

-Dr. Reena Mehta is a board-certified eye allergy specialist in New Orleans that can help you and your children thrive over eye allergies.
+Dr. Reena Mehta is a board-certified eye allergy specialist in New Orleans, LA that can help you and your children thrive over eye allergies.
 Learn about treatment options and symptoms to tell the difference between eye allergies, pink eye, and infections.
 Contact us today for an appointment!

 “We would definitely recommend Dr. Mehta.
 She helped us to properly diagnose AJ’s dust allergy.
 He had been coughing for years and we even went to the ENT and they did an allergy test and it didn’t help.
 Dr. Mehta was so friendly and warm and found out what was wrong.
 We followed her treatment, made some environment changes, and started some over the counter medication and it helped so much.
 We are so grateful.“

 – Sara A, 7-year old son AJ, December 2018

 An allergic reaction in your eyes occurs when something you are allergic to irritates the conjunctiva.
 The conjunctiva is the thin membrane that covers the eye and the inside of the eyelid.
 Eye allergies are also called allergic conjunctivitis or ocular allergy, and there are many distinct diagnoses associated with eye allergies.

 Seasonal Eye Allergies

 Indoor Eye Allergies

 Eye allergies usually affect both eyes.
-Symptoms include:
+Eye allergy symptoms include: